puzzmo-com/blog.puzzmo.com/content/posts/2024/07/24/groups-to-clubs/index.md

 - A leaderboard for Cross|word which requires having 'Brooke's expert settings' enabled
 - A leaderboard in Spelltower's scores, where you are not able to use bonus tiles

-It's hard to describe how many bits of data you can work with, it's a lot, and you can combine them into all sorts of leaderboards.
+It's hard to write about how many bits of data you can work with because they are constantly evolving on our side, it's a lot, and you can combine them into all sorts of leaderboards.

-I'm hoping folks will find all sorts of creative uses of this leaderboard infrastructure, and am excited to be surprised.
+I'm hoping folks will creative uses of this leaderboard infrastructure, and am excited to be surprised!
 We'll be setting up a space in our discord for answering questions and sharing leaderboard ideas, similar to how the theme editing has been going.

+Thanks for reading!